Google's Three Personality Eras: Why the Founders Had to Come Back

 2015–presentSundar Pichai9The Shock AbsorberConsensus, diplomatic stability, conflict avoidance

-Three minds.
-Two eras of founder energy bracketing one era of stewardship in the middle.
-The blog you’re reading exists because of one rare structural fact: the founder energy didn’t stay retired.
-It came back, and the personality reason why is the spine of everything below.
+Three eras of leadership.
+Two head-center stewards (Schmidt early, Hassabis late) bridging the handoffs.
+The blog you’re reading exists because of one rare structural fact: when the founder engine retired in 2019, it didn’t stay retired.
+It came back four years later, and the personality reason why is the spine of everything below.

 Fortress and trapeze: how two Type 5s with opposite wings built Google